soran-ghaderi/Inverted_index/README.md

 # How to run
 Place the OpinRank dataset in the dataset directory.

 The main file to run this project is inverted_index.py.

-Other files are to extract the data from the dataset.f
+Other files are to extract the data from the dataset.

 # Other comments
 This is not the final version and has to be cleaned up later.